openhab/openhab-docs/introduction.md

 For almost everything, there is more than one way in openHAB to achieve a goal or perform a task.
 Initially, this can be frustrating and confusing, but it also gives great flexibility and does not mandate the use of certain devices or tools.

-You may need a desire to understand computers.
+You may need to learn more about computers that you currently do.
-But, then, this may be a given, as you are reading the documentation of how to do home automation yourself.
+But this may not be a problem as you are reading the documentation of software that will enable you to do home automation yourself.

 Lastly, be prepared to start a new hobby: home automation.
 Basic functions can be achieved in openHAB rather quickly, e.g., switch lights on at a certain time.